mdcao/npAnalysis/README.rst

      | jsa.np.rtStrainTyping -bam -  -geneDB StrainTyping/Klebsiella_pneumoniae/ -read 0 -time 20 --out kPStrainTyping.dat 2>  kPStrainTyping.log &

-You can run strain typing pipelines for other species (e.g., E. coli and S. aureus) if you have reason to believe the sample may contain these species.
+You can run strain typing pipelines for other species (e.g., E. coli and S. aureus) if you have reasons to believe the sample may contain these species.
 If these pipeline run on the same computer, make sure they listen to different ports.

 For strain typing with MLST::